-When you consider why you find a particular body attractive, you’ll realise it’s because that body suggests that the person inside is healthy, happy, able, and confident.
-I often feel like we’re trying to reverse-engineer health and fitness.
+When you consider why you find a particular body type or shape attractive, you’ll likely realise it’s because that body suggests that the person inside is healthy, happy, able, and confident.
+It's like we’re trying to reverse-engineer health and fitness.
 We see fit & healthy people and make it our goal to look like them, when really we should be aiming to think, feel, and perform as well as they do, in our own unique way.

-I usually spend at least an hour with new clients helping them to figure out what it is that they actually want.
-This kind of deep introspection can be a challenge, but it’s well worth the effort.
+We spend ample time with new clients, helping them to figure out what it is that they actually want.
+This kind of deep introspection can be a challenge but it’s well worth the effort.
 Start by answering the following: